-After the Zaporizhzhya oblast (region) was created in 1939 the Zaporizhzhya state historical archives was reorganized into the Zaporizhzhya regional state archives, whereas Melitopol’s similar institution was reorganized into its branch subordinate to the Zaporizhzhya regional archival department.
+After the Zaporizhzhya oblast was created in 1939 the Zaporizhzhya state historical archives was reorganized into the Zaporizhzhya oblast state archives, whereas Melitopol’s similar institution was reorganized into its branch subordinate to the Zaporizhzhya oblast archival department.

-In 1941 the the Zaporizhzhya regional state archives was renamed to the state archives of the Zaporizhzhya region, in 1958 – to the Zaporizhzhya regional state archives and in 1980 – to the state archives of the Zaporizhzhya region.
-In 1974 the Melitopol branch was abolished and its archive funds were transferred to the state archives of the region.
-In 1988 the archival department of the regional executive committee was dissolved and its functions were relegated to the state archives.
+In 1941 the the Zaporizhzhya oblast state archives was renamed the state archives of the Zaporizhzhya oblast, in 1958 – the Zaporizhzhya oblast state archives and in 1980 – the state archives of the Zaporizhzhya oblast.
+In 1974 the Melitopol branch was abolished and its archive funds were transferred to the oblast state archives.
+In 1988 the archival department of the oblast executive committee was dissolved and its functions were relegated to the state archives.

 Archive operates on the basis of the Ukrainian Republic Law "On National Archival Fond and Archival Institutions" from 13.12.2001 № 2888-III with subsequent ammendments.